Marine Turtle Permit

 All activities that you plan to conduct during the next season should be listed on your renewal form.
 Be sure that all active personnel, with addresses and phone numbers included, are listed on the renewal form.
 Only listed personnel are authorized to conduct the approved activities.
 Permit renewals will be delayed if renewal applications are incomplete and/or required reports have not been received.

 Permit holders who conducted nesting surveys should receive nesting summary forms from the St. Petersburg office.
-If you conducted a survey but did not receive those forms, please contact Anne Meylan or Beth Brost at (727) 896-8626.
+If you conducted a survey but did not receive those forms, please contact Dr. Simona Ceriani or Beth Mongiovi at (727) 896-8626.

 Permit holders authorized to hold turtles for any purpose (research, education, rehabilitation, etc.) are required to submit an annual (calendar year) report that includes: the SID number, tag numbers (if tagged), species, sex (if known), acquisition date, purpose of acquisition, disposition date, and measurements at disposition.
-The annual report, as well as all quarterly holding facility reports, is due no later than January 31.
+All quarterly holding facility reports are due no later than January 15.
+The annual report is due no later than January 31.

 Permit holders authorized to conduct research projects and/or monitoring for construction projects must submit an annual summary of activities for each approved project with the renewal form.
 All information for beach nourishment projects must be submitted in accordance with the Beach Nourishment Monitoring Table provided with your permit.